dat-ecosystem-archive/DEPs/proposals/0001-dep-process.md

 * **[XMPP Standards Process][xmpp]**: has the interesting sub-pattern of regularly updated (annual) standards.
 XMPP is also a protocol, like Bittorrent.
-The protocol was designed for easy extension, and at various points has seen adoption, extention, and pressure from powerful entities.
+The protocol was designed for easy extension, and at various points has seen adoption, extension, and pressure from powerful entities.
 * **Python Enhancement Process** documented in [PEP 1][pep-1].
 PEPs are relatively broad in scope (they often speak to process and organizational dynamics), and are widely cited directly by name.
 Proposals are usually